TobiasLe/hlbpy/README.md

 # hlbpy

-hlbpy (high level blender python) is a library intended to make it more convenient to set up scenes in Blender with python.
+hlbpy (high-level blender python) is a library intended to make it more convenient to set up scenes in Blender with python.

 If you have ever used the blender python api, you have probably noticed that it is not really designed to quickly build scenes with it.
-Even doing simple stuff (e.g. adding a cube to the scene) can easily require several lines of code. hlbpy essentially adds a high level layer above the blender python api to make typical scene building tasks easier.
+Even doing simple stuff (e.g. adding a cube to the scene) can easily require several lines of code. hlbpy essentially adds a high-level layer above the blender python api to make typical scene building tasks easier.

 I mainly write this library for my myself, to make it easier to create videos for my YouTube channel: [youtube.com/c/marblescience](https://www.youtube.com/c/marblescience)
 Anyway, you are welcome to use the code!
 Just be aware that it is far from complete, far from well tested, and far from well documented.